Middle Fork American River near American River Pump Station

 City of Sacramento

-Increases Sacramento’s operational flexibility and allows surface water diversions when water restrictions are in effect on the American River.
-Also, supports groundwater banking by serving surface water to areas in northern Sacramento that currently rely heavily on groundwater.
+Enhances Sacramento’s operational flexibility by enabling surface water diversions when restrictions are in place on the American River.
+Also, supports groundwater banking efforts by delivering surface water to the northern Sacramento area that currently rely heavily on groundwater.

 Placer County Water Agency logo